 What is the point of serving an audience if you don’t care, if there is no synergy?

-Making a difference happens as a result of tapping into the synergy in the overlap between what drives you and the people you serve.
+Making a difference happens because of tapping into the synergy in the overlap between what drives you and the people you serve.

 Look inside yourself, you will find all the answers you seek to the first question.